India Global Week 2020 Highlights: 'This is new India and presents massive opportunities', says PM

 Here are the Highlights:

+- Atma Nirbhar Bharat is not about being self-contained or being closed to the world.
+It is about being self-sustaining and self-generating.

+- The pandemic has once again shown that India's Pharma industry is an asset not just for India but for the entire world.
+It has played a leading role in reducing the cost of medicines especially for developing countries.

-- With an increased focus on peoples' healthy we are equally focusing on the revival of the economy
+- On one hand India is fighting a strong battle against the global pandemic.
+With an increased focus on people's health, we are equally focussed on the health of the economy.

-- Every penny has reached beneficiaries directly.
-Free cooking gas, cash in bank accounts, free food grains have reached the people says PM Modi.
-This will re-energise the rural economy and also create durable infrastructure in the rural areas
+- In these times, it is natural to talk about revival.
+It is equally natural to link global revival and India.

+- There is faith that the story of global revival will have India playing a leading role.
+It is linked with two factors

+- The first one is India's talent-force.
+Who can forget the Indian tech industry and tech professionals!
+They have been showing the way for decades.India is a power-house of talent that is eager to contribute.

-- History has shown India has overcome every challenge, be it social or economic
+- The second factor is India's ability to reform and rejuvenate.
+Indians are natural reformers!
+History has shown that India has overcome every challenge, be it social or economic.

-- India is a land of opportunities.
-We are rolling out the red carpet for investors.
-Come to India and invest

-- India's tech and start up sector is vibrant.
-The pandemic has shown that India's Pharma industry is an asset for both India and the world.
-It has helped reducing the cost for developing countries
+- India remains one of the most open economies in the world.We are laying a red carpet for all global companies to come and establish their presence in India.
+Very few countries will offer the kind of opportunites India does today.

+- There are many possibilities and opportunities in various sunrise sectors in India.